STRockefeller/translator/README.md

 - `TargetLang`: Target language.
 - `InputFilePath`: Path to the input file.
 - `OutputFilePath`: Path to the output file.
-- `Translations`: List of translation configurations.
+- `TranslationConfig`: List of translation configurations.
     - `Pattern`: Regular expression pattern to match text segments.
     - `TranslateGroups`: List of capture group indices that should be translated.
     - `IncludeCondition`: Regular expression to specify lines that should be translated.